Getting a Conviction for Attempted Murder Charges

 Facing Attempted Murder Charges?
 Get a Free Legal Consultation

 If you have been charged with attempted murder, you need to have a lawyer at your side who’s conversant with the ins and outs of criminal law, and who can help to prove to a judge, jury or district attorney that you did not attempt to commit a homicide.
-If we cannot have the charges dismissed entirely or rejected by a jury, the attorneys at The Noonan Defense Firm may be able to plead you down to a lesser charge, which carries less severe penalties than the 10-year maximum prison term the state of Massachusetts imposes for attempted murder convictions.
+If we cannot have the charges dismissed entirely or rejected by a jury, the attorneys at The Law Offices of Gerald J. Noonan may be able to plead you down to a lesser charge, which carries less severe penalties than the 10-year maximum prison term the state of Massachusetts imposes for attempted murder convictions.